theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/documentation/table/edit-runtime-parameters.md

 ---

 Runtime parameters can be created in context of using the [WHERE Clause](where-clause.md).<br>
-Runtime parameters are are placeholders for values that are passed at runtime, see [Extraction Parameters - Custom](../execute-and-automate-extractions/extraction-parameters#custom).
+Runtime parameters are are placeholders for values that are passed at runtime.

 {% include "components/edit-runtime-parameters.md" %}